TandeepGill/Rentalverse-old/README.md

 # Set-Up

-1. Setup the postgreSQL database by running the following in the command line -- `createdb rentalverse`
+1. Setup the postgreSQL database by running the following in the command line `createdb rentalverse`
-2. Clone this repo to your local environment -- `git clone < git repository >`
+2. Clone this repo to your local environment with `git clone < git repository >`
 3. Change directory into the cloned repo with `cd`
 4. run `npm install` into your command line
 5. run `npm run seed` into your command line